Skip to content

 How hard is Ballencleuch Law?

-Ballencleuch Law is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 567m of ascent and takes most walkers 3-6 hours.
-Terrain: Sheep pasture and cropped grass throughout — among the firmest going of any Southern Uplands hill.
+We grade Ballencleuch Law at 3/5, which puts it in moderately challenging territory.
+The usual route is around 13km with 567m of climbing; allow 3-6 hours.
+Underfoot: Sheep pasture and cropped grass throughout — among the firmest going of any Southern Uplands hill.

 Where do I park for Ballencleuch Law?